subidit/typophilia/fonts-list.md

 - Bona Nova

+## Font File Formats

+1. **TrueType (.ttf):** Developed by Apple and Microsoft in the late 1980s, TrueType fonts are widely used and supported by both operating systems.
+They contain both the font outlines and the font instructions for rendering glyphs.

+2. **OpenType (.otf):** A more versatile and modern font format developed by Adobe and Microsoft.
+OpenType fonts can contain more glyphs (characters), support more languages, include advanced typographic features, and have better cross-platform compatibility.
+OpenType fonts can also be either TrueType-based or PostScript-based.

+3. **PostScript Type 1 (.pfb, .pfm):** Developed by Adobe, PostScript fonts were widely used in the past.
+They contain vector outlines of characters and were commonly used for printing.
+However, they've largely been replaced by OpenType fonts due to their limitations.

+4. **Web Open Font Format (WOFF, WOFF2):** These formats are specifically optimized for web use.
+WOFF and WOFF2 are compressed font formats that help improve web page loading times by reducing file sizes.
+They are based on OpenType or TrueType fonts and are widely supported by modern web browsers.

+5. **Embedded OpenType (EOT):** Another font format developed by Microsoft specifically for Internet Explorer.
+EOT fonts were created to address some security and licensing issues for web fonts but have been largely replaced by WOFF and WOFF2 formats.

+6. **SVG Fonts (.svg):** Based on Scalable Vector Graphics (SVG), these fonts use XML to describe glyphs, and each character is defined using vector graphics.
+SVG fonts are less common and have been largely superseded by other formats due to limitations in features and compatibility.

+7. **Variable Fonts:** Variable fonts contain multiple variations of a typeface (weight, width, slant, etc.) within a single file.
+They enable real-time adjustment of these attributes along a continuous spectrum, allowing for infinite possibilities of styles and weights.
+They offer dynamic control over attributes like weight, width, slant, and optical size, allowing smoother transitions between styles and enabling designers to fine-tune typography for various screen sizes, resolutions, and environments.
+They also reduce the number of HTTP requests and file downloads on the web, enhancing performance by delivering multiple font styles in a single file.

 ## Notes

 * Amasis was designed by typeface designer Ron Carpenter for the Monotype foundry in 1990.
 It has five weights, from Light to Black, with a true italic companion for each.
 Amasis has been used as a default font for the Nook e-reader.